LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 To create plans that use the branches feature:

-  ASC Toolkit has a nightly build plan that uses the develop branch as it's primary repository.
+  Axom has a nightly build plan that uses the develop branch as it's primary repository.
   If you want to run the same plan on branches of this repository they can be set up a few different ways, selecting specific branches in the repository and/or create branch plans for branches matching a regular expression.
   The branches will then inherit all of the stages and jobs of the parent plan without having to duplicate the plan,